amallya18/New-York-Times-Search/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 * [x] Planned to fetch top-stories too.
-But, I was facing issues in parsing JSON to POJO.
-One of the fields(i.e multimedia) is of type array, and when the array is empty, it is of type String.
+But, Faced issues in parsing JSON to POJO.
+Main challenge was that, one of the fields(i.e multimedia) in the return payload is of type array, except when the array is empty, then it is of type String.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
 - [Picasso](http://square.github.io/picasso/) - Image loading and caching library for Android
+- [Glide](https://github.com/bumptech/glide) - Fast and efficient open source media management and image loading framework for Android.
+- [Gson](https://github.com/google/gson) - A Java serialization/deserialization library that can convert Java Objects into JSON and back.
+ -[Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java

 ## License